Redefining online feedback collection for ServiceOntario

 Reflection

+One of the biggest takeaways from this project was understanding how much trust (or the lack of it) shapes whether people choose to give feedback at all.
 Instead of just focusing on how to collect feedback, our team had to consider how to signal that the feedback matters.
 This influenced everything from how specific the survey questions were, to how the component was framed and placed.
 While trust is built over time through action and meaningful improvements, this project showed me that thoughtful design can help set the tone for that relationship and make users more willing to provide feedback in the first place.

 Explore my other work